abuxolugo/abuxolugo.github.io/publications.md

 Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (in revision, Journal of Memory and Language).
 The world is not enough to explain contrastive accenting. [[OSF]](https://osf.io/ef5wu/)

-Jacobs, C. L., Buxó-Lugo, A., & Watson, D. G. (submitted).
+Jacobs, C. L., Buxó-Lugo, A., & Watson, D. G. (in revision).
 Prosody indexes both competence and performance.

+Buxó-Lugo, A. & Kurumada, C. (submitted).
+Encoding and decoding of meaning through structured variability in speech prosody.

 Buxó-Lugo, A., Harrington Stack, C., Kurumada, C., & Watson, D. G. (in prep).
 Variability and adaptation in prosody-based syntactic comprehension.

-Buxó-Lugo, A. & Kurumada, C. (in prep).
-Encoding and decoding of meaning through structured variability in speech prosody.

 ## Conference Presentations